melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 val ageGet : person -> int option
 ```

-The `person` constructor enables the creation of values for the `person` type.
-It is the only valid way to create such values because using literals directly
+The `person` function can be used to create values of `person`.
+It is the only
+possible way to create values of this type, since Melange makes it abstract.
-like `{ name = "Alice"; age = None }` will no longer type check, due to the
+Using literals like `{ name = "Alice"; age = None }` directly doesn't type check.
-opaque nature of the abstract type definition.

 Here is an example of how we can use it: